llm-bible/llm-bible.github.io/_publications/sun2023exploring.markdown

 ---
 layout: publication
-title: "Exploring The Impact Of Low-rank Adaptation On The Performance, Efficiency, And Regularization Of RLHF"
+title: Exploring The Impact Of Low-rank Adaptation On The Performance, Efficiency, And Regularization Of RLHF
 authors: Sun Simeng, Gupta Dhawal, Iyyer Mohit
 conference: "Arxiv"
 year: 2023